Tsort: History

 According to its info page, this command was initially written for providing an ordering of object files that allowed the linker to process them sequentially (each one exactly once, and in order).
 The FreeBSD manual page dates its appearance to Version 7 Unix.

-Note that the following description is describing the behaviour of the FreeBSD implementation of tsort and mentions GNU features where they may exist.
+Note that the following description is describing the behavior of the FreeBSD implementation of tsort and mentions GNU features where they may exist.
 Other implementations or versions may differ.